Library: Reserves FAQ for Faculty

 Just let us know and we'll take care of that for you.
 We can query the publisher electronically and find out what the costs would be.
 Since the library has a limited budget for copyright royalties, we’ll consult with you if the costs are determined to be prohibitively expensive and look for another way to provide the material.
 Remember that if we own the book we can always put the original on reserve - since no copies are being made, we don't have to worry about violating copyright guidelines.

 More than 10% of a book may not be possible to place on reserve simply because the royalty costs would be prohibitively expensive.
-In that case, a course pack might work better, or, in the case of a book, we could place the original on reserves.
+In that case, a course pack might work better, or, in the case of a book, we could place the print copy on reserve.

 Coursepacks should be considered for especially long articles which could be more problematic to download over the web.
 If articles are the main readings for a course (as opposed to a textbook) coursepacks are a logical way to go.

 The Print Shop (x7200).
 Submit your list of references (author, title, source) and they will query the publishers via the Copyright Clearance Center database, check on royalty fees, establish the cost for the coursepack and handle the sale to the students.
 The sooner you get your list to them the better the chance that they can complete the work by the start of class.

 This option is especially useful for graduate students who spend less time on campus.